-ISC means the International Skydiving Commission of the Fédération Aéronautique Internationale which conducts the FAI's parachuting and skydiving activities, particularly the World Records and International Competitions
+ISC means the International Skydiving Commission of the Fédération Aéronautique Internationale which conducts the FAI's parachuting and skydiving activities, particularly the World Records and International Competitions.

-Life Member means a person admitted to APF as a Life Member under rule9.
+Life Member means a person admitted to APF as a Life Member under rule 9.

-Member means a person or a ClubGroup member admitted to APF as a Member under rule 6 or an Honorary Life Member under rule 7.
+Member means a person or a Club admitted to APF as a Member under rule 6.